vol III chap 12 sect 3

 Einstein’s life began in Ulm, Germany on March 14, 1879, and ended in Princeton, United States on April 18, 1955.
 For more information see the references at the end of the chapter.
 Next, we might ask in what types of schools did he learn.

 Punitive barrack whose objective was to obey.
 His preuniversity learning was subjected to a traditional German instruction almost exclusively reduced to the transmission of information that had to be accepted and digested without questioning.
 Although he excelled in mathematics and physics, his school performance was mediocre and sometimes even poor.
-He paid little attention to the requirements of prescriptive learning related to encyclopedic-type content, implied conventional rote procedures, mainly expressed in terms of dogmatic, sectarian or authoritarian attitudes.
+He paid little attention to the requirements of prescriptive learning related to encyclopedic-type content, implied conventional rote procedures, mainly expressed in terms of dogmatic, sectarian or authoritarian attitudes: to obey and not to think.
 He challenged systems and institutions and as an original and persistent autodidact, he began to generate some emerging learning of great creativity that he would later apply in all his intellectual productions.
+More rote learning than critical thinking.

 Efficient factory whose objective was to produce.
 He could not be accepted to study physics at a university; after several attempts he was accepted at the Federal Institute of Technology in Zurich, Switzerland.
 He independently learned what was prescriptive but interested him, and he took time to work on emerging learning outside what was established.
-Instead of repeating other people's ideas, he thought and persistently followed challenging questions that apparently made no sense.
-On December 13, 1900 he sent to the journal Annalen der Physik his first scientific paper at the age of twenty-one.
+Instead of repeating other people's ideas, he thought and persistently followed challenging questions that apparently made no sense to others.
+On December 13, 1900, he sent to the journal Annalen der Physik his first scientific paper at the age of twenty-one.

 Emotional festival whose objective was to create.
 Throughout his life, his research work was empowered by a continuous emergent learning that made possible a unique scientific career where three epochs can be identified:

 (1) Revolutionary explosion.
 In a period of 195 days five publications were submitted and accepted and at the end of the same year a sixth paper was submitted; he was 26 years old.
 Although those publications were written in German, in the second column of next Table 12.2 all the titles are in English.
-It is remarkable how self-explanatory are those titles.
+It is remarkable how self-explanatory those titles are.

 (3) Search and discrepancy.
 During many years he concentrated on problems that remained unresolved, like a unified field treatment of gravitational and quantum phenomena.
 He participated also in debates with Niels Bohr (1885-1962) about the interpretation of quantum mechanics and with David Hilbert (1862-1943) about the formulation of gravitational theories.
 Although his emergent learnings was declining, he published several books and wrote many letters and articles about philosophy of science, pacifism, politics, education, morality, cosmic religiosity, ...

-By all means, a lot of learning can be obtained from Einstein´s learning trajectory.
+By all means, a lot of learning can be obtained by analizing Einstein´s learning trajectory.

 Cao, Yuan; Fatemi, Valla; Demir, Ahmet; Fang, Shiang; Tomarken, Spencer L.; Luo, Jason Y.; Sanchez-Yamagishi, Javier D.; Watanabe, Kenji; Taniguchi, Takashi; Kaxiras, Efthimios; Ashoori, Ray C.; Jarillo-Herrero, Pablo (5 de marzo de 2018).
 Correlated insulator behaviour at half-filling in magic-angle graphene superlattices.
 En Springer Science and Business Media LLC, ed.
 Nature 556 (7699): 80-84.